yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ##  Vocabulary

-+  _Brownfield Bucket_ - externally created, represented by a BuckteClass and managed by a provisioner
++  _Brownfield Bucket_ - externally created and represented by a `BucketClass` and managed by a provisioner.
 + _Bucket_ - A user-namespaced custom resource representing an object store bucket.
 +  _BucketClass_ - A cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set.
    + _In Greenfield_: an abstraction of new bucket provisioning.
    + _In Brownfield_: an abstration of an existing objet store bucket.
-+ _BucketContent_ - A cluster-scoped custom resource bound to a Bucket and containing relevant metadata.
++ _BucketContent_ - A cluster-scoped custom resource bound to a `Bucket` and containing relevant metadata.
 + _Container Object Storage Interface (COSI)_ -  A specification of gRPC data and methods making up the communication protocol between the driver and the sidecar.
-+ _COSI Controller_ - A central controller responsible for mananing Buckets, BucketContents, and Secrets cluster-wide.
++ _COSI Controller_ - A central controller responsible for managing `Buckets`, `BucketContents`, and Secrets.
-+ _COSIDriver_ - A cluster-scoped custom resource which serves the purpose of registering a driver.
-It is created by the sidecar controller and guarantees unique driver names.
-Unlike the _CSIDriver_, it is not optional.
++ _COSIRegistration - A cluster-scoped custom resource which serves the purpose of registering a driver.
 + _Driver_ - A containerized gRPC server which implements a storage vendor’s business logic through the COSI interface.
 It can be written in any language supported by gRPC and is independent of Kubernetes.
-+ _Greenfield Bucket_ - created and managed by the COSI system.
++ _Greenfield Bucket_ - a new bucket created and managed by the COSI system.
 +  _Object_ - An atomic, immutable unit of data stored in buckets.
-+ _Sidecar_ - A BucketContent controller that communicates to the driver via a gRPC client.
++ _Sidecar_ - A `BucketContent` controller that communicates to the driver via a gRPC client.
 + _Static Bucket_ - externally created and manually integrated but **lacking** a provisioner

 # Proposal